monicaoyugi/Independent-Project---Portfolio-/README.md

 ## Features
 This is a one-pager website,pages are linked from home page to contacts smooth scroll.

-Code Example

-Show what the library does as concisely as possible, developers should be able to figure out how your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

-Tests
-Describe and show how to run the tests with code examples.

 ## How to use?